ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/object-processing.md

 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run task black` to see what does not work and then `poetry run task fixformat` to will automatically reformat the code!
+If it does not adhere to the standard then you can run the command `poetry run task fixformat` to automatically reformat the code!

 Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical